brainbolt/books/all/rich_dad_poor_dad.md

 #### 2) Make daily choices: the power of choice
 - You have the power to choose everyday to be rich or poor or middle class.
 Your spending habits reflect who you are. **The poor have poor spending habits.**
-- Most people choose to be not rich because they convince themselves that they don't care about money or that they will worruy about it later.
+- Most people choose to be not rich because they convince themselves that they don't care about money or that they will worry about it later.
 - Invest in education and learn ideas with which you disagree because it just gives you another perspective.
 - Take a long view of wealth that celebrates learning.
 - Invest in your mind before assets.